Bombshell Document Dump on Pfizer Vaccine Data

 We invite the “Covid-19 Fact Checkers” to peruse this Confidential Pfizer report.

 (Oops.
-It just so happens that Reuters “Fact Checker” chairman and former Chief Executive Officer (CEO) “is also a top investor and board member of Pfizer”.)
+It just so happens that Reuters “Fact Checker” chairman and former Chief Executive Officer (CEO) James C. Smith “is also a top investor and board member of Pfizer”.
+“No Conflict of Interest”).

 Selected excerpts, tables and diagram from the Report below